What we do

 Detroit Revitalization Fellows launched its first cohort of talented, emerging leaders from Detroit and around the U.S. in 2011.
 Since then, 80 Fellows have engaged in this rigorous two-year leadership development program while serving full time at organizations focused on community, civic and/or economic development.
 Recognizing that Detroit is not the same place it was in 2011, DRF is reorienting to support and connect leaders who work to build the capacity of Detroit's communities and neighborhoods, while ensuring a commitment to equity in the face of a rapidly transforming city and region.

 OED also partners closely with TechTown, Detroit's entrepreneurship hub.
 Founded in 2000 by Wayne State, Henry Ford Health System and General Motors, TechTown became a nonprofit in 2004 and remains closely affiliated with the university.
-Since 2007, TechTown has supported more than 4,500 companies, which created 1,600 jobs and raised more than $172 million in startup and growth capital.
+Since 2007, TechTown has supported 5,371 businesses, which created 2,277 jobs, and raised $385 million in startup and growth capital.

 Office of Economic Development staff are available for presentations to student groups, faculty, staff and community members.
 To schedule a presentation, contact Emily Thompson, Director, Economic and Community Development, at firstname.lastname@example.org.